srukshani99/my-todo-app/README.md

 # My Todo App

-My Todo App is just a basic todo tasks tracking app.
-Usng this simpe app basically users can add new todo tasks, update task status to done or not done, delete task and can serach todo taks from the available list by entering the keywords of the task name.
+My Todo App is just a basic todo task tracking app.
+Using this simple app, users can add new to-do tasks, update task status to done or not done, delete the task, and search for to-do tasks from the available list by entering the keywords of the task name.
 ###### **Version: 1.0.0**

 ## Technologies Used
 **my-todo-ui** - This is the UI component of the application and this is built in ReactJS, Typescript, Redux, HTML, CSS, antd, axios

-**my-todo-sevice** - this is the backend service of the application and this is built in NodeJs, ExpressJS, Typescript
+**my-todo-service** - this is the backend service of the application and this is built in NodeJs, ExpressJS, Typescript

 ## Version Details

 1. Node - 20.16.0
 2. NPM - 10.8.1
 3. React - 18.3.1
-4. Other NPM Modules - latest versions have been used in semantic verioning format.
+4. Other NPM Modules - The latest versions have been used in the semantic versioning format.

 ## Project Setup
 You will need node and npm installed globally on your machine.

 #### my-todo-ui
-Clone down the repository and switch to **my-todo-ui** module.
+Clone down the repository and switch to the **my-todo-ui** module.

 1. Install modules:
 `npm install`